 - Other Volunteer Opportunities: on an as-needed basis, Pegasus also requires volunteer help with special events, administrative tasks and skilled work such as carpentry, sewing and photography.
 Depending on the scope of the task(s), special-assignment volunteers may be asked to attend our introductory volunteer orientation and training session prior to beginning their work.

 - Corporate and Civic Volunteer Groups: Pegasus is very fortunate to partner with many corporate and civic groups seeking a meaningful volunteering experience.
 We welcome the help of local organizations and can assure you your efforts will have a lasting impact on the lives of hundreds of deserving students.
 Most group volunteer efforts involve farm projects that we design to enhance our students' therapeutic experience, benefit our therapeutic horses or help us maintain a safe and beautiful environment at Pegasus Farm.
 We are also open to discussing other project ideas with your group.
-Click here for a current list of group projects with which we could use your help.

 - Youth Projects Volunteers: As a PATH International Premier Accredited Center, we are required to follow certain guidelines regarding youth volunteers under the age of 14.
 While they are not permitted to assist in the barn or in program, there are other ways they can help and also fulfill the requirements of their school or religious projects.
 CLICK HERE for a PDF outlining Youth Projects Volunteer opportunities and CLICK HERE for a Youth Project Volunteer Application.